edsandorf/evdce/README.md

 <!-- badges: end -->

-This is the repository for scripts and data accompanying the book “Environmental Valuation with Discrete Choice Experiments” by.
+This is the repository for scripts and data accompanying the book “Environmental Valuation with Discrete Choice Experiments”.

 ## Authors